The-Data-for-Children-Collaborative/noral-platform-research/research/02-stakeholder-workshop/README.md

 Following the initial [Stakeholder Survey](../01-stakeholder-survey), a workshop was conducted with the key stakeholders to get inputs on the following fronts:
 - The data tools and resources most frequently used by Stakeholders and their experiences with the same.
 - The challenges faced by them while engaging with the information and systems in the current form.
-- Their inputs on certain possible features and wou
+- Their inputs on certain possible features for a new solution and how would like to to engage with the same.

 The workshop objectives and format can be seen [here](02-01-workshop.md) can be template for the workshop MURAL boards can be found [here](02-02-template.pdf).